presto2116/dev-kitchen/README.md

 ## Frontmatter breakdown

-* title: Title of blog post
+* title: Title of recipe post
-* subtitle: Subtitle of blog post
+* subtitle: Subtitle of recipe post
-* description: Description of blog post
+* description: Description of recipe post
-* author: Author of blog post
+* author: Author of recipe post
 * authorGithub: author's github if you want to link your github account
 * written: string date written. ie. '2020-07-19'
 * template: template of post. one of step-template, index-template